-6.4 Effects on Housing and Other Macro Aggregates
+6.3 Effects on Housing and Other Macro Aggregates

 Next, we assess the evidence for the broader macroeconomic effects of government asset purchases.
-Figure 11 shows the responses of a range of monthly macro aggregates to an agency purchase shock, together with 95 percent Newey and West (1987) confidence bands.
-As in Figure 10, the responses are to an anticipated increase in purchases by one percentage point of trend originations, estimated using either the narrative instrument (blue) or the GSE excess returns instrument (red).
-We consider the following additional outcome variables at the monthly frequency: housing starts, real house prices, the homeownership rate, real personal consumption expenditures, real personal income, and the unemployment rate.27
+Figure 10 shows the responses of a range of monthly macro aggregates to an agency purchase shock.
+As in Figure 7, the responses are to an anticipated increase in purchases by one percentage point of trend originations, estimated by the regression in (3) and using the narrative instrument.
+We consider the following additional outcome variables at the monthly frequency: housing starts, real house prices, the homeownership rate, real personal consumption expenditures, real personal income, and the unemployment rate.24 to 2 percent higher after about 6 months.

-The first panel in Figure 11 shows the effects on residential investment, as measured by monthly housing starts.
-Based on the narrative instrument, the number of new housing starts rises to levels that are roughly 1 to 2 percent higher after about 6 months.
 Housing starts remain elevated for about a year and drop off to prior levels afterwards.
-Using the GSE excess returns instrument, housing starts pick up more quickly and remain around 2 percent higher between 4 and 12 months after the shock.
-For both instruments, the size and shape of the response of housing starts is similar and statistically significant for multiple periods.
-We thus find evidence that the expansion in the stock of mortgage debt following a shock to agency purchases is associated with higher levels of residential investment.28

-The top middle panel in Figure 11 plots the impact on real house prices, as measured by the Freddie Mac house price index deflated by the core PCE price index.
-Using the narrative instrument, we find that real house prices rise gradually but very persistently over time, with a point estimate that becomes significantly positive at longer forecast horizons only.
-The GSE excess returns instrument, in contrast, does not reveal a significant change in house prices at any horizon.
-Thus, we have no clearcut evidence of an impact of agency mortgage purchases on house prices.
-Moreover, the point estimates imply that very little of the increase in the dollar volume of mortgage credit is explained by increases in house prices.
+We thus find evidence that the expansion in the stock of mortgage debt following a shock to agency purchases is associated with higher levels of residential investment.25 The top middle panel in Figure 10 plots the impact on real house prices, as measured by the Freddie Mac house price index deflated by the core PCE price index.
+We find that real house prices rise gradually but very persistently over time, with a point estimate that becomes significantly positive at longer forecast horizons only.
+The increase in house prices is quantitatively relatively small and imprecisely estimated.
+Thus, we have no clearcut evidence of any strong impact of agency mortgage purchases on house prices.
+The size of the point estimates imply that only some of the dollar increase in gross mortgage credit flows can be explained by increases in house prices.

+The first panel in Figure 10 shows the effects on residential investment, as measured by monthly housing starts.
+Based on the narrative instrument, the number of new housing starts rises to levels that are roughly 1

-27All these variables, except the unemployment and the homeownership rate, are included logs and all nominal variables are deflated by the core PCE price index.
+24All these variables, except the unemployment and the homeownership rate, are included logs and all nominal variables are deflated by the core PCE price index.
 The homeownership rate is only available at quarterly frequency, and the monthly series in this case simply consists of the quarter values.
 See the data appendix for precise definitions and sources.